smartdevicelink/sdl_core_guides/docs/Overview/index.md

 # Overview

-Here you will find guides on how to set up the SDL Core application, integrate an HMI, and how to use various features in the project.
+Here you will find guides on how to set up SDL Core, integrate an HMI, and how to use various features in the project.

 ## Table of Contents